swebster78/Gitandr/README.md

-Practicing setting up local and remote repos
+Practicing setting up local and remote repos.

 Nothing to see here...